IshanManchanda/IshanManchanda/README.md

 - ⚡ Fun fact: ...
 -->

 I'm mostly a generalist at the moment, with maximum experience in backend development with Django.
-Aside from that, I've worked on various other projects in Python, some animation/simulation in JS using p5.js, and have some competitive programming experience.
-Recently I've been dabbling in Machine Learning, C/C++, and TypeScript - in particular the MEAN stack.
+Aside from that, I've worked on various other projects in Python (API Consumers, Image Processing, Machine Learning), some simulations in JS using p5.js, and have some competitive programming experience.
+Recently I've been dabbling in Deep Learning and software development using C/C++.

 I'm open to collaborate on machine learning projects (academic or product-based) or full-stack web applications.